 Looking Forward: The Future of Women’s Treatment

 Recovery is possible.
-It could be completely different from what you imagined, and it may involve the work of finding the right kind of support, but it can definitely happen.
-Every woman should have the opportunity to take her life back, restore relationships and establish a future.
+It may be unlike what you thought, and it may require finding the right support, but it can happen.
+Every woman should have the opportunity to take life back, restore relationships and establish a future.

 If you’re thinking about treatment for yourself or someone else, remember that fit is key.
 For many women, gender-specific programs aren’t a nice-to-have — they’re critical to successful recovery.